-American War Memorial
+Manila American Cemetery and Memorial

 Bonifacio Global City

-The Trees: created by Rey Paz Contreras, this is the first sculpture installed in BGC in 1997.
+- The Trees: created by Rey Paz Contreras, this is the first sculpture installed in BGC in 1997.

-Ang-Supremo: artist Ben-Hur Villanueva’s three-metre brass and bronze sculpture, a tribute to National Hero Andres Bonifacio.
+- Ang-Supremo: artist Ben-Hur Villanueva’s three-metre brass and bronze sculpture, a tribute to National Hero Andres Bonifacio.

-Balanghai: created by Leo Gerardo Leonardo as a tribute to the Filipino spirit of hope and cooperation.
+- Balanghai: created by Leo Gerardo Leonardo as a tribute to the Filipino spirit of hope and cooperation.

-Kasaysayan-Bawat-Oras: a 16-metre brass and cement sculpture created by Juan Sajid de Leon, comprised of a sundial with seven figures representing the 7,100 islands of the Philippine archipelago.
+- Kasaysayan-Bawat-Oras: a 16-metre brass and cement sculpture created by Juan Sajid de Leon, comprised of a sundial with seven figures representing the 7,100 islands of the Philippine archipelago.

-Transformation: a magnificent glass sculpture created by Architect Lor Calma, representing the three main Philippine island groups of Luzon, Visayas and Mindanao.
+- Transformation: a magnificent glass sculpture created by Architect Lor Calma, representing the three main Philippine island groups of Luzon, Visayas, and Mindanao.

-Pasasalamat: a brass sculpture by Ferdie Cacnio representing two fishermen giving thanks for a bountiful harvest.
+- Pasasalamat: a brass sculpture by Ferdie Cacnio representing two fishermen giving thanks for a bountiful harvest.

-Specific Gravity: A suspended boulder fountain created by Reg Yuson, which highlights the connection between gravity and the audience.
+- Specific Gravity: A suspended boulder fountain created by Reg Yuson, which highlights the connection between gravity and the audience.